-Complaints may be received in person, over the telephone, in writing or by a third-party complaint hotline called Bheard.
-See details above.
+A complaint is received in person, over the telephone, online, or by a third-party complaint hotline called Bheard.

 People who require assistance with communication will be provided with support and aids to assist them in lodging and discussing their feedback or complaint.